Find Adventure With This New Zealand Map

 In the southernmost point on our map, you'll find Queenstown.
 Known as the adventure capital of the world, there are countless ways to test your limits in this city.

 If you could only do one thing, however, it should be bungee jumping.
-After all, the modern version of the sport was invented right here on the Kawarau Bridge.
+After all, the commercial version of the sport was invented right here on the Kawarau Bridge.

 At about 141 feet, the jump is nowhere near the highest in the world.
 Still, 140 feet is not something to scoff at.
 At your feet, you'll find an incredibly beautiful landscape, with the emerald waters of the Kawarau River.